Yankees, Tigers Involved in Brawl; Miguel Cabrera, Austin Romine Ejected

 Watching replay, Cabrera said something to Austin Romine, Romine yelled back, Cabrera shoved him, and they went at it.2017-8-24 19:42:04

 Yankees reliever Tommy Kahnle threw at Cabrera on the previous pitch, leading to an ejection for Kahnle and manager Joe Girardi.
-While waiting for Aroldis Chapman to replace him on the mound, a heated exchange between Cabrera and catcher Romine led to punches being thrown.
+While waiting for Aroldis Chapman to replace Kahnle on the mound, Cabrera and catcher Romine had a heated exchange and then threw punches at each other.

 Romine and Cabrera were both ejected from the game, per Evan Woodbery of MLive Media Group.

 Gary Sanchez moved from designated hitter to catcher to replace Romine, but he was also involved in the scuffle.
-According to Delia Enriquez of Bronx Pinstripes, Sanchez threw punches during the brawl and it could earn him a suspension.
+According to Delia Enriquez of Bronx Pinstripes, Sanchez threw punches during the brawl, and it could earn him a suspension.

 The red-hot hitter was also the center of what likely started the conflict.
-After Tigers pitcher Michael Fulmer allowed a home run to Sanchez in the fourth inning, he hit the batter with a pitch in his next at-bat.
+After Tigers pitcher Michael Fulmer allowed a home run to Sanchez in the fourth inning, Fulmer hit the batter with a pitch in his next at-bat.

 It was only after Kahnle's retaliation that ejections were handed out and punches were thrown.

-With the Yankees going after a playoff spot and the Tigers entering the day 17 games under .500, however, only New York would likely be hurt by ejections and suspensions of key players.
+With the Yankees going after a playoff spot and the Tigers entering the day 17 games under .500, only New York would likely be hurt by ejections and suspensions of key players.